Solviento/notes/bits/bits-01.md

 So why do we use this weird form of representation?
 Well as it turns out, in two's complement, the computer can perform arithmetic on negative numbers as if they were positive numbers!
-(Find out more in w3827: Fundamentals of Computer Systems.)

 Let's look at how two's complement works in 3 bits first: